Otaku terms are words, most often, Japanese words, that are used a lot in the anime community.

 Phew.
 That took a long while to write.
 Anyways, that’s it for this post.
 I think I’ve included enough words to call this an anime term 101 post.

 How many of these Otaku terms did you already know?
 How many of these Otaku terms were new to you?
 Let me know in the comment section below!
 (I know you guys aren’t gonna do it though lmao)

-And, if you’re new here, consider hitting the bell icon in the bottom right corner to subscribe for our post notifications!!
+And, if you’re new here, consider hitting the bell icon in the bottom corner to subscribe for our post notifications!!

 Hope you enjoyed it!